Turfjs/turf/docs/CONTRIBUTING.md

 ### Public website

-The [turfjs.org](http://turfjs.org/) website is managed in a [separate repo](https://github.com/Turfjs/turf-www) with its own [contributing guide](https://github.com/Turfjs/turf-www/blob/master/CONTRIBUTING.md).
+The [turfjs.org](https://turfjs.org/) website is managed in a [separate repo](https://github.com/Turfjs/turf-www) with its own [contributing guide](https://github.com/Turfjs/turf-www/blob/master/CONTRIBUTING.md).

 ## Other Dependencies

-- Turf uses [pnpm 8](https://pnpm.io/8.x) and [lerna](https://lernajs.io/) during the testing, packaging and publishing process.
+  - Turf uses [pnpm](https://pnpm.io/) and [lerna](https://lernajs.io/) during the testing, packaging and publishing process.
   - Lerna will be automatically installed when you run `pnpm install` in the root directory.
   - Pnpm will need to be installed on your computer, installers are available via the pnpm website.
 When using [corepack](https://nodejs.org/api/corepack.html), this is automatically installed when running `pnpm`.